loftwah/tech-101/kubernetes/kubernetes-the-loftwah-way/README.md

 sudo systemctl restart kubelet
 ```

-With these steps, Containerd and the Kubernetes components should now be installed and configured correctly.
+With these steps, containerd and the Kubernetes components should now be installed and configured correctly.
 Now you can move on to setting up your Kubernetes cluster.

 **Step 3: Install kubelet, kubeadm, and kubernetes-cni**